Saab 105: Operational history

 In July 1967, the first Swedish Air Force student pilots started training on the Saab 105.
 In July 1970, Austrian Air Force pilot training activities on the type began.
 In August 2010, 22 of Austria's Saab 105 aircraft remained operational, attaining a combined total flight time of roughly 1,500 flying hours per year.

 During the 1990s, by which point the existing engines of the Swedish Air Force's SK 60 fleet were considered to be towards the end of their technical and economic lifespan, it was decided to replace the Turbomeca Aubisque engines with newly built Williams International FJ44 engines, which are lighter and less costly to operate.
 In November 1993, a contract was signed for the re-engining of 115 aircraft.
 The number of aircraft to be upgraded was subsequently reduced as a result of cuts to the defence budget.
 The replacement was performed as a low-cost measure to fulfill the Swedish Air Force's continuing requirement for a primary trainer aircraft.
 In September 1996, the first of these upgraded aircraft, which was redesignated as the SK 60W, was re-delivered to the Swedish Air Force.

 In June 2007, Saab signed a long term service agreement with the Austrian Air Force to provide logistics and technical support for their Saab 105Ö fleet for a further 10–15 years.
 Austria retired the Saab 105 in December 2020.
-In December 2008, Saab received a SKr900 million ($115 million) contract to support extended operations of Sweden's 105 trainer fleet up to mid-2017.
-In September 2009, a SKr130 million ($18.8 million) contract to deliver a package of cockpit and system upgrades for the SK 60 aircraft was signed.
+In December 2008, Saab received a SKr 900 million ($115 million) contract to support extended operations of Sweden's 105 trainer fleet up to mid-2017.
+In September 2009, a SKr 130 million ($18.8 million) contract to deliver a package of cockpit and system upgrades for the SK 60 aircraft was signed.
 One goal of this modernisation was increased compatibility with the Saab JAS 39 Gripen, the primary combat aircraft of the Swedish Air Force.